-Här har vi samlat länkar till departement, myndigheter, frivilligorganisationer, forskningsgrupper och andra aktörer som arbetar med integration, migration och flyktingmottagande i de nordiska länderna.
+Här har vi samlat ett urval länkar till departement, myndigheter, frivilligorganisationer, forskningsgrupper och andra aktörer som arbetar med integration, migration och flyktingmottagande i de nordiska länderna.

-The Ministry of Welfare in Iceland was established on January 1st 2011 in accordance with Act no. 121/2010.
-The Ministry has the responsibility for administration and policy making of social affairs, health and social security in Iceland as prescribed by law, regulations and other directives.
+The Ministry of Social Affairs has the responsibility for administration and policy making of social affairs and social security in Iceland as prescribed by law, regulations and other directives.

 The main areas of responsibility of the Ministry of Education, Science and Culture are as follows: Education, science, culture, media, sports and youth.

 The Directorate of Labour bears overall responsibility for public labour exchanges and handles day-to-day operations of the Unemployment Insurance Fund, the Maternity and Paternity Leave Fund, the Wage Guarantee Fund and many other projects connected with the labour market.

 The Directorate is one of the divisions of the Ministry of the Interior.
 The main objectives are processing of residence permits, visas, citizenship applications and requests for asylum.